 A: We are happy to assist with LAA funded work and comply with the fee structure for this.
 Please contact the office to discuss your case.

-A: Our UK team of process servers serve the following documents and more: Statutory Demand, Divorce Petition, Winding Up Petition, Bankruptcy Petition, Non-Molestation Order, Occupation Order, Witness Summons, Possession Order, N79a Suspended Committal Order, N84 Interim Third Party Debt Order, N39 Order To Attend Court, Prohibited Steps Order + all other types of court and legal documents throughout the UK.
+A: We serve the following documents and more: Statutory Demand, Divorce Petition, Winding Up Petition, Bankruptcy Petition, Non-Molestation Order, Occupation Order, Witness Summons, Possession Order, N79a Suspended Committal Order, N84 Interim Third Party Debt Order, N39 Order To Attend Court, Prohibited Steps Order + all other types of court and legal documents throughout the UK.

 A: Our clients range from individuals requiring a one-off serve of a statutory demand or divorce petition, through to large solicitors and law firms with the need for ongoing service of process.